 Pollyann Sorcan v.
 Rock Ridge School District

-On April 26, 2023, the Upper Midwest Law Center filed a lawsuit against Independent School District 2909 on behalf of Board Member Pollyann Sorcan for deliberate and continuous damages to Ms. Sorcan’s First Amendment rights.
+On April 26, 2023, the Upper Midwest Law Center filed a lawsuit against Independent School District 2909 on behalf of Board Member Pollyann Sorcan for violating Ms. Sorcan’s First Amendment rights.
 Ms. Sorcan would ask relevant but tough questions regarding policies before the Board.
-The other board members grew frustrated by this and chose to retaliate against her inappropriately.
+The other board members grew frustrated by this and chose to retaliate against her speech and advocacy.
 On August 9, 2021, ISD 2909 passed a resolution to censure Ms. Sorcan based on unsupported misconduct allegations, limiting her free speech and access to committee meetings.
 Ms. Sorcan was not just censured— she was also stripped of committee assignments, and the Board attempted to bar her from even attending committee meetings to be informed of the Board’s business like any citizen.
 The Board’s actions prevented Ms. Sorcan from effectively performing her duties as a board member.

 Protecting the Religious Freedom of Employees

 On February 13, 2023, the Upper Midwest Law Center filed several lawsuits on behalf of clients who had been previously employed with Berkley Risk Administrators Company and Astrazeneca, but were subsequently fired because they would not violate their sincerely held religious beliefs that precluded them from receiving the COVID-19 vaccine.
-Because of these unlawful firing of employees, they are entitled to relief under Title VII of the Civil Rights Act and other statutes.
+Because these employees were unlawfully fired, they are entitled to relief under Title VII of the Civil Rights Act.

 Gustilo v.
 Hennepin Healthcare System, Inc.